pjakiela/ECON523/exercises/E7-RD.md

 ### Question 5

 Now regress `class_size` on `over40`, `running_below`, and `running_above`.
-This is our regression discontinuity specification, but what we are estimating is effectively a first-stage regression.
+This is our regression discontinuity specification, but what we are estimating is our first-stage regression indicated the impact of being above the discontinuity on class size.
 How much lower are class sizes just above the discontinuity, as compared to those just below it?

 ### Question 6